sartim/ASPShopAPI/README.md

-Here’s a **cleaned-up, more professional, and production-aware README** you can drop straight into the repo.
-I’ve kept it concise but added clarity, ordering, and a few best-practice notes based on what you’re actually running into (JWT, EF, Postgres, Docker).

----

 # ASPShopAPI

 A RESTful Web API built with **ASP.NET Core** and **Entity Framework Core**, using **PostgreSQL** as the database and **JWT-based authentication**.